dd32/td-gh-ex/readme.txt

 If you have still any other questions about the theme you can email at support@themehorse.com for free support.

 == Change Log ==
+= 1.2.6 =
+* Attitude now available in Dutch Language.
+Thanks to Elselien Dijkstra <elselien.dijkstra@gmail.com> for providing us with the translation files.
+* Theme Option design fixed with respect to new version of WordPress 3.8
+* Attitude now available in Italian Language.
+Thanks to Cesare Gilento <cesare.gilento@gmail.com> for providing us with the translation files.

 = 1.2.5 =
 * Attitude now available in Russian Language.
 Thanks to Kirill Belotserkovskiy <k.belotserkovskiy@gmail.com>  for providing us with the translation files.